 7.2.6.2 Sequence of EN-DC NR intra-cell PSCell change

 For EN-DC NR intra-cell PSCell change dedicated timing information is used: the sequence starts at time T with sending of the RRCConnectionReconfiguration.
-T is set to 300 ms in advance of the handover.
+T is set to 300 ms in advance of the PSCell change.

 1. NR Cell before T: Get PDCP count for DRBs and SRB3 (if applied).